ibm-cloud-docs/devsecops/devsecops-pipelines-add-steps.md

 exit $exit_code
 ```

-The unit-test compliance control is determined by the exit code of the stage script itself.
-If your tests pass, exit with 0, if not, return a non-zero exit code at the end.
+The unit-test compliance control is based on the exit code of the stage script.
+If your tests pass, exit with `0`.
+If not, return a nonzero exit code at the end.

 ### Saving results
 {: #cd-devsecops-add-pipeline-save-results}

-Your tests might generate some report artifacts, such as a test results JSON or XML.
-To attach those to the created compliance evidence as evidence artifacts, use the save_result pipelinectl interface in this stage.
+Your tests might generate some report artifacts, such as a test results in JSON or XML.
+Use the `save_result pipelinectl` interface in this stage to attach the tests to the created compliance evidence as evidence artifacts.

 ```bash